splunk/public-o11y-docs/logs/LOconnect-usecase.rst

 Conduct initial analysis of logs
 ========================================================================================================================
 Aisha can query the :strong:`paymentservice` logs in Log Observer's point-and-click UI, then filter and aggregate the logs to drill down to the underlying problem.
-For more complex analysis using SPL query language, she can continue her analysis of :strong:`paymentservice` logs, or a subset of them, in the Splunk Cloud Platform Search & Reporting application.
+For more complex analysis using SPL query language, she can continue her analysis of :strong:`paymentservice` logs in the Splunk Cloud Platform Search & Reporting application.

 1. Looking through the incoming logs in the logs table, Aisha sees some error logs, so she selects one to see more details in a structured view.
 In the log details view on the right, Aisha notices the error message: ``Failed payment processing through ButtercupPayments: Invalid API Token (test-20e26e90-356b-432e-a2c6-956fc03f5609)``.